Maharam extension and stationary stable processes: Refinements of the representation

-holds in distribution.
-As $Q=Q_{1}+Q_{2}$ we get $Q_{1}\ll Q$.
-But as $Q$ is ergodic, this in turns implies that there exists $c>0$ such that $Q_{1}=cQ$ and thus $Q_{2}=\left(1-c\right)Q$. \end{proof} In this section, we will try to comment the above equation according to the Krieger type of the associated non-singular transformation.
-A description of the interesting class of those stable processes driven by non-singular transformations of type $\mathrm{III}_{0}$ is unknown.
+In this section, we will try to comment the above equation according to the Krieger type of the associated nonsingular transformation.
+A description of the interesting class of those stable processes driven by nonsingular transformations of type $\mathrm{III}_{0}$ is unknown.